GaganaBShetty/ip/README.md

 A – Color component ranging from Green to Magenta.
 B – Color component ranging from Blue to Yellow.

 YUV:Y refers to the luminance or intensity, and U/V channels represent color information.
+Y channel is the same as the grayscale image.
+It represents the intensity values.
+The U and V channels represent the color information